What is an INTRAIN scholarship?

 To be eligible to apply for an INTRAIN scholarship, you must meet the following criteria:

-- Be of Australian Aboriginal or Torres Strait Islander descent
+- be of Aboriginal or Torres Strait Islander descent

-- Identify as an Australian Aboriginal or Torres Strait Islander person
+- identify as an Aboriginal or Torres Strait Islander person

-- study a course that is relevant to a career within the public, health or community sector
+- study a course that is relevant to a career within the health or allied sector

-- Be in the final one or two years of study
+- be in the final one or two years of studynot have previously received an INTRAIN scholarship.

-While applications are welcome from all Aboriginal tertiary students, priority will be given in 2013 to those undertaking undergraduate, postgraduate, diplomas and certificate IV studies in the areas of health, allied health and human services including:
+Priority will be given in 2014 to those undertaking undergraduate, postgraduate, diplomas and certificate IV (youth justice) studies in the areas of health, allied health and human services including:

 - Social work